 Part of our business strategy is to pursue select acquisitions.
-During fiscal 2015, the Partnership acquired three heating oil and propane dealers (with one dealer also having motor fuel accounts) with approximately 23,300 home heating oil and propane accounts for an aggregate purchase price of approximately \$20.8 million.
-The gross purchase price was allocated \$21.8 million to intangible assets, \$2.5 million to fixed assets and reduced by \$3.5 million for working capital credits.
+During fiscal 2016, the Partnership acquired a heating oil dealer, a motor fuel dealer, and two propane dealers with an aggregate of approximately 3,300 home heating oil and propane accounts for an aggregate purchase price of approximately \$9.8 million.
+The gross purchase price was allocated \$7.4 million to intangible assets, \$2.5 million to fixed assets and reduced by \$0.1 million for working capital credits.
 Each acquired company's operating results are included in the Partnership's consolidated financial statements starting on its acquisition date.
 Customer lists, other intangibles and trade names are amortized on a straight-line basis over seven to twenty years.